kyma-project/istio/hack/managed-kyma-migration/readme.md

 4. Create a cluster on the stage to test the experimental channel and test if Istio Module is deployed with Istio CR with status Ready.
 5. Apply manually the ModuleTemplate for both `fast` and `regular` channels to Stage Control Plane.
 6. Verify that the ModuleTemplate in the `fast` and `regular` channels is available in SAP BTP, Kyma runtime clusters of the Stage environment.
+7. Merge PR (#4626) in `kyma/management-plane-config` responsible for setting Istio as a default module on stage.
-7. Use `kcp login` to log in to Stage, select a few SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+8. Use `kcp login` to log in to Stage, select a few SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-8. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
+9. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
-9. Run `managed-kyma-migration.sh` for all SKRs in `Kyma-Test` and `Kyma-Integration` global accounts.
+10. Run `managed-kyma-migration.sh` for all SKRs in `Kyma-Test` and `Kyma-Integration` global accounts.
-10. Verify if the migration worked as expected.
+11. Verify if the migration worked as expected.
-11. Run `managed-kyma-migration.sh` for the whole Canary landscape.
+12. Run `managed-kyma-migration.sh` for the whole Canary landscape.
-12. Verify if the migration worked as expected.
+13. Verify if the migration worked as expected.
-13. If script failed with following log: `More than one Istio CR present on the cluster.
+14. If script failed with following log: `More than one Istio CR present on the cluster.
 Script rename-to-default.sh might be required`, contact the customer to agree on solution.
 We propose to execute rename-to-default.sh script.
-14. Don't forget to remove cluster from step 2 after all.
+15. Don't forget to remove cluster from step 2 after all.

 ### Prod